Molly Brant: American Revolution

 Much of Brant's influence came from her connections to Sir William Johnson and her stepfather Brant Kanagaradunkwa.
-Additional influence came from the fact that women in Iroquois society had more political influence than did women in patriarchal societies.
-Under the Iroquois matrilineal kinship system, inheritance and social status were passed through the maternal line.
+Additional influence came from the fact that women in Haudenosaunee society had more political influence than did women in patriarchal societies.
+Under the Haudenosaunee matrilineal kinship system, inheritance and social status were passed through the maternal line.
 Women elders influenced the selection of chiefs.
 Because Brant's ancestry is unclear, historians have apparently disagreed about whether she was born into an influential clan.
 Brant has been described as the "head of the Six Nations matrons", although historian Robert Allen writes that "there is no substantive evidence to suggest that Molly was ever a clan matron or mother within the Iroquois matrilineal society".
 Fiester and Pulis write that "although not born to the position, she became one of the Mohawk matrons".

-In late 1777, Brant relocated to Fort Niagara at the request of Major John Butler, who wanted to make use of her influence among the Iroquois.
-At Niagara, Brant worked as an intermediary between the British and the Iroquois, rendering, according to Graymont, "inestimable assistance there as a diplomat and stateswoman".
+In late 1777, Brant relocated to Fort Niagara at the request of Major John Butler, who wanted to make use of her influence among the Haudenosaunee.
+At Niagara, Brant worked as an intermediary between the British and the Haudenosaunee, rendering, according to Graymont, "inestimable assistance there as a diplomat and stateswoman".
 Meanwhile, in November 1777 Brant's son Peter Johnson was killed in the Philadelphia campaign while serving in the British 26th Regiment of Foot.

 In 1779, Brant visited Montreal, where some of her children attended school.
 She returned to Fort Niagara when the Americans began their Sullivan Expedition that year.
-In retaliation for attacks in Cherry Valley, the expedition attacked 40 Seneca and other Iroquois villages throughout central western New York, destroying crops and winter stores.
-Because of the war, Brant could get only as far as the British post at Carleton Island, where many Iroquois refugees had fled from the Americans.
+In retaliation for attacks in Cherry Valley, the expedition attacked 40 Seneca and other Haudenosaunee villages throughout central western New York, destroying crops and winter stores.
+Because of the war, Brant could get only as far as the British post at Carleton Island, where many Haudenosaunee refugees had fled from the Americans.
 There she continued her work as an intermediary.
 The British commander considered Brant's influence "far superior to that of all their Chiefs put together".
 Brant was unhappy with having to live in an army barracks with her children.
 Hoping to keep her favor, the British built her a house on the island in 1781, where she lived with her children and four slaves for the remainder of the war.
-Throughout the war, Brant played important roles as a negotiator, mediator, liaison, and advocate for Mohawk and Iroquois peoples at Fort Niagara, Montreal, and Carleton Island.
+Throughout the war, Brant played important roles as a negotiator, mediator, liaison, and advocate for Mohawk and Haudenosaunee peoples at Fort Niagara, Montreal, and Carleton Island.